 Is Turmeric Bad for Your Liver?

 Can turmeric cause liver damage?
-Hepatotoxicity, which refers to chemical-driven liver damage, is not currently associated with turmeric or curcumin use.
+Hepatotoxicity, which refers to chemical-driven liver damage, is not associated with turmeric or curcumin use.
 Currently, there is no consistent evidence that suggests turmeric harms the liver, even following several clinical trials that used curcumin as a therapy for chronic liver injury.

 Final Thoughts on Turmeric Benefits for Liver Detox

-Is turmeric good for liver cleansing and detoxification?
+Is turmeric good for your liver?
 The answer appears to be, yes.
 Although more human studies would be helpful to confirm this particular benefit.

-Turmeric with curcumin has shown potential in several studies to reduce toxicity induced by heavy metals, as well as modulate many signaling pathways involved in inflammation and antioxidant activity.
-Turmeric has also shown excellent results in preventing liver diseases by correcting metabolic imbalances and exerting potent hepatoprotective effects on the body.
-(10)
+Turmeric extract has shown potential in several studies to reduce toxicity induced by heavy metals, as well as modulate many signaling pathways involved in inflammation and antioxidant activity.
+Turmeric has also shown excellent results in preventing fatty liver disease by correcting metabolic imbalances and exerting potent hepatoprotective effects on the body.

-If you’re considering using turmeric for detox or liver health and repair, consult with a certified medical professional to see if turmeric and curcumin can improve your situation.
+If you’re considering using turmeric for detox and liver repair, consult with a certified medical professional to see if turmeric and curcumin can improve your situation.